2015-2016 Tennessee Academic WorldQuest Champions – Martin Luther King, Jr., Magnet HS, Nashville, TN

 Academic WorldQuest is the flagship youth education program of the Tennessee World Affairs Council (TN WAC) and the national network of World Affairs Councils.
 It is a team game testing high school students’ knowledge of international affairs.

 The TN WAC is organizing a WorldQuest competition for Tennessee high school students to encourage global affairs awareness education.
-The Council will assist teams in preparation and organize the state championship match, hosted at Frist Lecture Hall, Belmont University MARCH 10, 2013 at 2:00 p.m.
-(Registration opens at 1:30 p.m) The winning team in Tennessee will advance to the National Championship match in Washington (APRIL 27, 2013), with transportation and lodging provided by the Tennessee Council.
+The Council will assist teams in preparation and organize two matches: a fall match on NOVEMBER 21, 2015 AND the state championship match, hosted at Belmont University FEBRUARY 21, 2016.
+The winning team in Tennessee will advance to the National Championship match in Washington on APRIL 23, 2016, with transportation and lodging provided by the Tennessee World Affairs Council.

 - AWQ Sample Questions from National Championship (PDF)